vedantchandra/wdtools/docs/index.rst

    @ARTICLE{wdtools,
-   author = {{Chandra}, Vedant and {Hwang}, Hsiang-Chih and {Zakamska}, Nadia and {Budavari}, Tamas}, title = "{Computational Techniques for the Spectroscopic Analysis of White Dwarfs}", journal = {MNRAS (submitted)}, year = "2020"}
+   author = {{Chandra}, Vedant and {Hwang}, Hsiang-Chih and {Zakamska}, Nadia and {Budavari}, Tamas}, title = "{Computational Tools for the Spectroscopic Analysis of White Dwarfs}", journal = {MNRAS (submitted)}, year = "2020"}